Kylemiller995/codeclan/week_13/day_2/full_stack_hw.md

 - create a `server.js` with `express` with index and \<your resource\> `controllers` that use the express `Router`
 - make a Query Helper.
 It should -
   - have functions to return the expected data (e.g. `all` returns all documents for that resource / collection)
   - these functions `connect` to the database `find` and convert `toArray` (via callbacks).
-Then run the callback provided in next step supplying the `docs` as an argument...
+Then run the callback provided in next step supplying the `docs` as an argument
 - each route should use a Query Helper to get the necessary data from the database and provide a callback to the Query Helper that uses the `res` object to `send()` back JSON

 ### EXTENSION: If you feel ambitious, make a client / UI for your data